aripalli/aripalli.github.io/README.txt

 Assignment 2

+The link to the webpage is : https://aripalli.github.io

 The repository contains:
 Visualization1data.ipynb: Contains the code that creates the dataset used for Assignment 2A (One scatter plot and two datasets).